The realization space of an unstable coalgebra: Introduction

 Moduli spaces parametrizing homotopy types with a given cohomology algebra or homotopy Lie algebra were first constructed in rational homotopy theory.
 The case of cohomology was treated by F\'{e}lix~\cite{Felix:deform}, Lemaire-Sigrist~\cite{Lemaire-Sigrist}, and Schlessinger-Stasheff~\cite{SchleSta}.
-All these authors relied on the obstruction theory developed by Halperin-Stasheff~\cite{Halperin-Stasheff:obstructions}.
+All these works relied on the obstruction theory developed by Halperin-Stasheff~\cite{Halperin-Stasheff:obstructions}.
 The (moduli) set of equivalence classes of realizations was identified with the quotient of a rational variety by the action of a unipotent algebraic group.
-This description is also familiar from the study of moduli problems in algebraic geometry by the method of geometric invariant theory \cite{Mumford:git}.
-Moreover, already in the unpublished paper~\cite{SchleSta}, Schlessinger and Stasheff associated to a graded algebra $A$ a differential graded coalgebra $C_A$, whose set of components, defined in terms of an algebraic notion of homotopy, parametrizes the different realizations of $A$.
+Moreover, Schlessinger and Stasheff \cite{SchleSta} associated to a graded algebra $A$ a differential graded coalgebra $C_A$, whose set of components, defined in terms of an algebraic notion of homotopy, parametrizes the different realizations of $A$.
 This coalgebra represents a moduli space for $A$ which encodes higher order information.

 An obstruction theory for unstable coalgebras was developed by Blanc in \cite{Blanc:coalg}.
-He defined obstruction classes for a coalgebra $C$ and proved that the vanishing of these classes is nessecary and sufficient for the existence of a realization.
-He went on and defined difference classes which distinguish two given realizations.
+He defined obstruction classes for realizing an unstable coalgebra $C$ and proved that the vanishing of these classes is necessary and sufficient for the existence of a realization.
+Furthermore, he defined difference classes which distinguish two given realizations.
 Both kinds of classes live in certain Andr\'{e}-Quillen cohomology groups associated to $C$.
-Earlier, Bousfield \cite{Bou:obstructions} developed an obstrution theory for realizing maps with obstruction classes in the unstable Adams spectral sequence.
-For very nice unstable algebras, obstruction theories using the Massey-Peterson machinery were also introduced by Harper~\cite{Harper:torsion} and McCleary~\cite{MCl:H-spaces} already in the late seventies.
+Earlier, Bousfield \cite{Bou:obstructions} developed an obstruction theory for realizing maps with obstruction classes in the unstable Adams spectral sequence.
+For very nice unstable algebras, obstruction theories using the Massey-Peterson machinery \cite{Massey-Peterson:mod2} were also introduced by Harper~\cite{Harper:torsion} and McCleary~\cite{MCl:H-spaces} already in the late seventies.